viewtool/I2C_Adapter/Delphi_USB_I2C_MPU6050/README.md

 # I2C_MPU6050
-An Delphi project for MPU6050.
+A Delphi project for MPU6050.